mendix/docs/content/en/docs/appstore/modules/document-generation.md

 ### 1.2 Limitations

 * Currently, PDF is the only supported document export format.
-* For deployment, currently we support [Mendix Public Cloud](/developerportal/deploy/mendix-cloud-deploy/) and [Mendix for Private Cloud Connected](/developerportal/deploy/private-cloud/).
+* For deployment, currently we support [Mendix Public Cloud](/developerportal/deploy/mendix-cloud-deploy/),  [Mendix for Private Cloud Connected](/developerportal/deploy/private-cloud/) and [On-Premises](developerportal/deploy/on-premises-design/).
 Other deployment scenarios will be supported at a later stage.
-Note that we only support apps that allow bi-directional communication with the PDF Service in the Mendix Public Cloud.
+Note that for all deployment types except for on-premises, we only support apps that allow bi-directional communication with the PDF Service in the Mendix Public Cloud.
 * The maximum file size is 25 MB per document.
 If your document exceeds this limit, the action will result in a timeout.
 We recommend compressing high-resolution images to reduce their file size.
 * When you deploy your app, it needs to be accessible to our cloud service.
-This requires the restriction type in the Cloud Portal to be set to "Allow all access" for the top-level path and the DocGen request handler.
+This requires the restriction type in the Cloud Portal to be set to "Allow all access" for the top-level path (`/`) and the DocGen request handler (`/docgen/`).
 If your app is configured to [restrict access for incoming requests](/developerportal/deploy/access-restrictions/), for example using IP whitelisting and/or client certificates, our cloud service will not be able to reach your app and the module will not work properly.
 * We use a fixed 30 second timeout for the page to finish loading and rendering.
 A timeout exception is thrown if the page content did not finish loading within 30 seconds.
 * Widgets or add-ons for your `index.html` file that perform long polling network requests are not supported.
 The document generation service waits until there are no more pending network requests.
 * Complex documents (for example, large tables) may run into memory limitations, separate from the file size limitation.
 Try to reduce the number of widgets inside repeatable widgets as much as possible.